Quattro99/PowerShellScripts/Azure/Entra ID/Enterprise Application/Access Token Lifetime/README.md

     ```
 3. **Permissions**: You must have the following permissions granted:
    - Application: `Policy.ReadWrite.ApplicationConfiguration`, `Policy.Read.All`, `Application.ReadWrite.All`.
-4. **Azure AD Tenant**: Ensure you have an Azure AD tenant with at least one registered application.
+4. **Entra ID Tenant**: Ensure you have an Entra ID tenant with at least one registered application.

 ## Usage